 - Customer service and contact center

-You will also have to look at the ecosystem of your business, with among others third-party data partners and business process outsources (BPOs) and thus at SLAs too (vendor management).
+You will also have to look at the ecosystem of your business, with among others third-party data partners and business process outsourcers (BPOs) and thus at SLAs too (vendor management and third-party risk management).

 In the planning stage (and also in the audit stage) you’ll have to look at, among others: